 I visited the most beautiful area in Britain just after I came to live in this country.
-It happens due to almost total solar eclipse, which I was keen to watching.
+It happens due to almost total solar eclipse, which I was keen on watching.
 Read about this more in this article.

 Its role is replacement of the existing Forth Road Bridge (Pic.6), which has a planned design life of 120 years and his capacity is routinely exceeded.
-It was designed for up to 11 mln vehicles per year, but in 2006 the bridge carried around 23 milion vehicles.
+It was designed for up to 11 mln vehicles per year, but in 2006 the bridge carried around 23 million vehicles.
 This route is very important, because it forms a crucial part of the corridor between south-east and north-east Scotland.

 This is a post-glacial area with many erosional and depositional landforms.
 The most popular glacial landforms, which we could see during the way to Inverness were U-shaped valleys and kettle lakes.
-Being in the Aviemore area we could admire a beautiful Carirngorms Mountains with the Ben Macdui crag towering above the region (Pic.
+Being in the Aviemore area we could admire a beautiful Cairngorm Mountains with the Ben Macdui crag towering above the region (Pic.
 9,10).

 Ben Macdui is the second highest mountain in the United Kingdom (1309m) after Ben Nevis and the highest in the Cairngorms.

-Inverness is the capital of Highlands.
+Inverness is the capital of the Highlands.
 The city is situated in the mouth of the River Ness and at the southwestern extremity of the Moray Firth, quite close to the Loch Ness.
 The most beautiful part of the city is stretched alongside the river.
 We could find there a few interesting buildings, of which the most prominent is the Inverness Castle.
-This landmark sits on a cliff just above the river and contains red sandstone structure (Pic.
+This landmark sits on a cliff just above the river and contains a red sandstone structure (Pic.
 11).
 It was built in 1836 o the site of an 11th-century defensive structure.
-Except to the castle Inverness can boast the St Andrew Cathedral and Old High Church with a beautiful graveyard (Pic.
+Except for the castle, Inverness can boast the St Andrew Cathedral and Old High Church with a beautiful graveyard (Pic.
 12).

-Before the Ullapool we turned left and went to see the Little Loch Broom surroundings (Pic.
+Before the Ullapool, we turned left and went to see the Little Loch Broom surroundings (Pic.
 18, 19, 20).

-Just before Ullapool we saw quite big shaft of sunlight above Loch Broom.
-It was a really nice to stop there for a while, because we could clearly see the picture-perfect U-shaped valley filled up long Loch Broom (Pic.
+Just before Ullapool, we saw a quite big shaft of sunlight above Loch Broom.
+It was really nice to stop there for a while because we could clearly see the picture-perfect U-shaped valley filled up long Loch Broom (Pic.
 28).

 We didn’t want to pay for admission because it was nice to see this castle from upstairs.
-The picture-perfect landscape was stressed by strong rainbow (Pic.32).
+The picture-perfect landscape was stressed by a strong rainbow (Pic.32).

 We rounded off our walking around Inverness close to the Kessock Bridge (Pic.
 35).
 The Kessock Bridge divides Moray Firth (Pic.
 36) and smaller aside Beauly Firth (Pic.
 37).
 The total length of this bridge is more than 1km, so it makes it such a remarkable object.

-Next part of this trip in the next article, immediately following this one.
+The next part of this trip in the next article, immediately following this one.